yhanyi/yhanyi/README.md

 <h3 align="center">About</h3>

 - Freshman at the National University of Singapore, studying Computer Science with a second major in Statistics.
-- I'm interested in ML/AI and quant development and I'm actively learning more on C++, Pytorch and Tensorflow in my free time.
+- I'm interested in ML/AI and quant development, and I'm actively learning more about C++, Pytorch and Tensorflow in my free time.
-- Fullstack development (especially front-end) and software engineering are on the cards as well.
+- Fullstack development (especially front-end) and software engineering are still on the cards as well.

 <h3 align="center">Contact Me</h3>